Meet the team

 Founder & Numero Uno

 Wendy started it all off and heads up the team at HQ.
-When she's not playing tennis and golf or checking out trips abroad and at home, she rides a specialized hybrid and walks very fast, but always takes a couple of plastic bags for picking fruit and mushrooms and collecting interesting bits.
+When she's not playing tennis and golf or checking out trips abroad and at home, she rides a folding Airnimal and walks very fast, but always takes a couple of plastic bags for picking fruit and mushrooms and collecting interesting bits.

 Carolyn is more likely to been seen out running than on a bike but she has dusted off her bike since joining the Carter Company and cycled with her family on some of our routes.
+She is currently walking all 180 miles of the Thames Path.
 In her spare time she likes jumping out of airplanes.
 Scary!

 Iona loves long walks but does a fair bit of cycling around town on her (slightly rusty) gold Raleigh Mixte.
 She's a bit of a book worm, so she loves our 'In the footsteps of famous writers' walking holiday.
 She recommends following your nose if you want to discover those hidden gems!